Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Task Decomposition Analysis

 \section{Task Decomposition Analysis}

-\paragraph{How Narrative Structure Connects with Trailers} According to screenwriting theory \cite{Hauge:2017}, the five TPs segment movies into six thematic units, namely, ''Setup'', ''New Situation'', ''Progress'', ''Complications and Higher Stakes'', ''Final Push'', and ''Aftermath''.
-To examine which parts of the movie are most prevalent in a trailer, we compute the distribution of shots per thematic unit in \emph{gold} trailers (using the extended development set of TRIPOD).
+\textbf{Narrative Structure in Trailers} According to screenwriting theory \cite{Hauge:2017}, the five TPs segment movies into six thematic units, namely, ``Setup'', ``New Situation'', ``Progress'', ``Complications and Higher Stakes'', ``Final Push'', and ``Aftermath''.
+To examine which parts of the movie are most likely to feature in trailers, we compute the distribution of shots per thematic unit in \emph{gold} trailers (using the extended development set of TRIPOD).
 As shown in Figure~\ref{fig:tps_distribution}, trailers on average contain shots from all sections of a movie, even from the last two, which might reveal the ending.
 Moreover, most trailer shots (30.33\%) are selected from the middle of the movie (i.e.,~Progress) as well as from the beginning (i.e.,~16.62\% and 25.45\% for ``Setup'' and ``New Situation'', respectively).
-These empirical observations corroborate industry principles for trailer creation.\footnote{ {\url{https://archive.nytimes.com/www.nytimes.com/interactive/2013/02/19/movies/awardsseason/oscar-trailers.html?_r=0}}}
+These empirical observations corroborate industry principles for trailer creation.\footnote{ {https://archive.nytimes.com/www.nytimes.com/interactive/2013/02/19/movies/awardsseason/oscar-trailers.html}}

-Next, we find how often the trailers include the different types of key events denoted by TPs.
-We present the percentage of trailers (on the development set) that include at least one shot per TP in Table~\ref{tab:trailers_vs_trailers}.
-As can be seen, more than half of the trailers (i.e., 52.63\% and 55.26\%) include shots related to the first two TPs, whereas only 34.21\% of trailers have any information about the two final ones.
-This is expected, since the first TPs are introductory to the story and hence more important for making trailers, whereas the last two may contain spoilers and are often avoided.
+Next, we examine the extent to which the different types of key events denoted by TPs are present in trailers.
+Table~\ref{tab:trailers_vs_trailers} shows the proportion of trailers (development set) that include at least one shot per TP.
+As can be seen, more than half of the trailers (i.e., 52.63\% and 55.26\%) include shots related to the first two TPs, whereas only 34.21\% of trailers contain information about the two final ones.
+This is not unexpected, the first TPs are introductory to the story and hence more important for making trailers, whereas the last two may contain spoilers and are often avoided.

-\paragraph{How Sentiment Connects with Trailers} Empirical rules for trailer making\footnote{ {\url{https://www.derek-lieu.com/blog/2017/9/10/the-matrix-is-a-trailer-editors-dream}}} suggest that a trailer should start with shots of medium intensity to captivate the viewers, then decrease the sentiment intensity in order to deliver key information about the movie, and finally build up the tension until it reaches a climax.
+\paragraph{Sentiment in Trailers} Empirical rules for making trailers\footnote{ {https://www.derek-lieu.com/blog/2017/9/10/the-matrix-is-a-trailer-editors-dream}} recommend that a trailer should start with shots of medium intensity to captivate viewers, followed by low intensity in order to deliver key information about the movie, and finally build up tension until it reaches a climax.
+In our work, we approximate intensity flow with sentiment, and in this section present an empirical analysis of sentiment flow in real trailers (from our development set).